Balancing Optimality and Diversity: Human-Centered Decision Making through Generative Curation: Introduction

+In this paper, we propose a new framework to formalize how to \emph{optimally} support these two-layer decision-making structures when underlying qualitative factors are unknowable or difficult to model.
+Our starting point is the observation that the goal of a recommendation system in a human-centered decision-making context is not to identify a single best solution, but rather to facilitate human decisions that are ultimately deemed most desirable by the decision-maker.
+Consequently, the recommendation team tries to solve the objective of finding a set of $m$ candidate actions $A_1,\cdots, A_m \in \mathcal{A}$ such that, once the human evaluates them, the most desirable option in the set maximizes the human-assessed desirability function $\ell(\cdot)$:

+If the human desirability function $\ell(\cdot)$ were fully known, this objective would reduce to a standard one-layer optimization problem: one would simply identify the action $A$ that maximizes $\ell(A)$.
+However, since $\ell(\cdot)$ is partially unobservable, Problem \ref{prob:discrete} diverges meaningfully from standard optimal decision-making formulations.
+Any fixed set of $m$ recommendations carries the risk of failing to meet the decision-maker’s expectations.
+When that occurs, the human decision-maker typically requests a new batch of alternatives, prompting the team to generate additional plans.

+This iterative interaction between human and algorithm highlights the need for a mechanism that can reliably produce new sets of candidate actions until a satisfactory option emerges.
+This insight motivates our proposal to construct an optimal generative distribution $\pi$ that can be repeatedly sampled to produce diverse and high-quality recommendation sets.
+Such a generative structure equips the recommendation team with a tool that can quickly generate new solutions in case the old solutions were not satisfactory.
+Figure~\ref{fig:workflow} illustrates this interactive workflow.
+Formally, our goal is therefore to maximize the \emph{expected} human desirability of the best action within a set of sampled recommendations sampled from $\pi$:

+where the expectation is taken over both the randomness in the generative distribution $\pi$ and the uncertainty in the unobserved portion of the human desirability function $\ell(\cdot)$.
+This formulation provides a principled foundation for designing recommendation systems that support human-centered decision-making under partial preference observability.
+We denote this formulation as \emph{generative curation}.

-Under generative curation, we can show that when desirability is influenced by arbitrary observable and unobservable characteristics, the objective function can be modeled as optimizing a quantitative objective with an added noise term, characterized by a stationary stochastic process.
-Specifically, we demonstrate that by modeling this stochastic process as Gaussian, the optimization problem becomes a trade-off between \emph{quantitative optimality} and \emph{qualitative diversity}, governed by a novel diversity metric derived analytically from the Gaussian process.
-Our exploration of this diversity metric uncovers that achieving diversity does not merely equate to generating a wide spread of solutions.
-In fact, even mild assumptions imposed on the Gaussian process can lead to highly non-trivial dynamics in how solution diversity is induced.
+Under generative curation, we show that when desirability is influenced by both observable and unobservable characteristics, the objective function can be modeled as optimizing a known quantitative objective augmented by a noise term, characterized by a stationary stochastic process.
+In particular, by modeling this stochastic process as Gaussian, the resulting optimization problem reveals an inherent trade-off between quantitative optimality and qualitative diversity.
+This trade-off is governed by a novel diversity metric, which we derive analytically from the properties of the Gaussian process.